chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-11-13-Implement-DevOps-in-Google-Cloud-Challenge-Lab.md

    {% include picture.html img="qwiklabs/gsp330-jenkins-login-page.png" width="1024" height="576" class="ml-li" %}

 {:start="4"}
-4. You should now be able to log in with username `admin` and your auto-generated password.
+4. You should now be able to log in with the username `admin` and your auto-generated password.

 ### Clone the Sample App Repository and Create the Production Namespace